Folklore (Taylor Swift album): Composition

-Critics mostly categorize Folklore as an alternative, indie folk, and electro-folk album departing from the pop maximalism and synth-driven sound of Swift's previous works.
-It also incorporates indie rock, electronica, dream pop, country, and folk rock elements.
-NME's Hannah Mylrea wrote the album "dives headfirst into the world of folk, alternative rock and indie", while the same magazine's Gary Ryan classified it as indietronica and chamber pop.
-Kaelen Bell of Exclaim! said Folklore is a laid-back pop record, Variety Chris Willman and Pitchfork's Jillian Mapes specified it as chamber pop, Michael Sumsion of PopMatters described it as a blend of chamber-pop and alt-folk, and Raisa Bruner of Time deemed it "alternative pop-folk".
-Music journalist Amanda Petrusich, reviewing for The New Yorker, felt Folklore is a "genre-less" record that drifts toward atmospheric pop rather than folk.
-In disagreement, The New York Times critic Jon Caramanica called it an atmospheric rock album abandoning pop.
-Spencer Kornhaber of The Atlantic said the album "swims through intricate classical and folk instrumentation" held together by electronic music.
+Critics mostly categorized Folklore as an indie folk and electro-folk album, departing from the pop maximalism and synth-driven sound of Swift's previous works.
+It also incorporates country, dream pop, electronica, and folk rock elements.
+NME's Hannah Mylrea wrote that the album "dives headfirst into the world of folk, alternative rock and indie", showcasing Swift's "extraordinary indie-folk makeover" and "new folk-rock sound", while the same magazine's Gary Ryan classified it as indietronica and chamber pop.
+Kaelen Bell of Exclaim! said Folklore is a laid-back pop record, Pitchfork's Jillian Mapes specified it as chamber pop, Variety's Chris Willman called it "indie-electro-folk/chamber-pop", Michael Sumsion of PopMatters described it as a blend of chamber pop, alt-folk, and indie rock, Raisa Bruner of Time deemed it "alternative pop-folk", Claudio Lancia of Ondarock labeled it "chamber/folk-pop", and Megan Stone of ABC News categorized it as "soft rock/folk".
+Amanda Petrusich of The New Yorker felt Folklore is a "genre-less" record that drifts toward atmospheric pop rather than folk, but The New York Times's Jon Caramanica called it an atmospheric rock album abandoning pop.
+Spencer Kornhaber of The Atlantic said the album "swims through intricate classical and folk instrumentation", held together by electronic music.

 Devoid of radio-friendly pop songs, Folklore eschews the mainstream sound of Swift's older works.
 It consists of mellow, cinematic, slow-paced ballads, with a minimal, lo-fi production, and elegant melodies, together lending a modern spin on traditional songwriting.
-It is built around neo-classical instrumentals, such as: soft, sparse and sonorous pianos, moody, picked and burbling guitars, glitchy and fractured electronic elements, subliminal, throbbing percussions, mellow programmed drums, Mellotron, sweeping orchestrations with ethereal strings and meditative horns.
-The album does not fully avoid plush synths and programmed beats characteristic of Swift's pop music, but instead dials them down to a subtle texture, delivering an electro-acoustic soundscape, which highlights Swift's voice and lyrics.
+It is built around soft, sparse and sonorous pianos, moody, picked and burbling guitars, glitchy and fractured electronic elements, subliminal, throbbing percussions, mellow programmed drums, Mellotron, sweeping orchestrations with ethereal strings and meditative horns.
+The album does not fully avoid plush synths and programmed beats characteristic of Swift's pop music, but instead dials them down to a subtle texture, delivering an electroacoustic soundscape, which highlights Swift's voice and lyrics.
 Rolling Stone stated the album's tone resembles "Safe & Sound", Swift's 2012 single for The Hunger Games: Songs from District 12 and Beyond.
 The Ringer noted that Antonoff confers a synth-based style to the record, while Dessner contributes a piano-leaning sound, and linked Folklore to two songs on Lover—"The Archer" and "It's Nice to Have a Friend"—as Swift's albums "usually have a couple tracks that harken back to the previous album or wind up connecting them to the next".